hanrichard/Notebook/interview_react_js.md

 - Throttling: Changes based on a time based frequency.
 For example, it can be used using _.throttle lodash function
 - Debouncing: Publish changes after a period of inactivity.
 For example, it can be used using _.debounce lodash function
 - RequestAnimationFrame throttling: Changes based on requestAnimationFrame.
 For example, it can be used using raf-schd lodash function

+### What are the benefits of using typescript with reactjs?
+Below are some of the benefits of using typescript with Reactjs,
+- It is possible to use latest JavaScript features
+- Use of interfaces for complex type definitions
+- IDEs such as VS Code was made for TypeScript
+- Avoid bugs with the ease of readability and Validation